KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 # AWS Cloud Practitioner

+> Content necessary for the AWS Cloud Practitioner certificate.

+---

+# Cloud Concepts and Technology

 #### What is Cloud Computing?

 - Cloud Computing is the on-demand delivery of compute, database storage, applications, and other IT resources, through a cloud services platform with pay-as-you pricing.